Have you ever considered how useful your smartphone is when you travel?

 Smartphone cameras are becoming increasingly sophisticated, meaning they might be the only camera that you need when you travel.

-Capture all your new memories with ease and consider downloading photography or video apps, such as VSO, which can enhance your photography even further.
+Capture all your new memories with ease and consider downloading photography or video apps, such as VSCO, which can enhance your photography even further.

 7. Weather forecaster